 Symptoms and causes

 A trigger finger is caused by an inflammation of the flexor tendons.
 The origin of this inflammation is often unknown.
-However, it is more common in people with rheumatism, gout and diabetes.
-The digits most often affected are the ring finger and the thumb.
+It does occur more often in people who have rheumatism, gout and diabetes.
+The most often affected fingers are the ring finger and thumb.

 Symptoms of a trigger finger may include: